-28.2.6 Future Directions for Automake's Dependency Tracking
+28.2.6 Future Directions for Dependencies

 Currently, only languages and compilers understood by Automake can have dependency tracking enabled.
 We would like to see if it is practical (and worthwhile) to let this support be extended by the user to languages unknown to Automake.